-We start by briefly summarising existing theories of conversational search and information-seeking dialogues.
-The second subsection provides an overview of previous research that studies transcripts of information-seeking dialogues and the approaches they uses to analyse their discourse structure.
-In the last subsection we review work focused on mixed initiative interaction in dialogues of different types.
+We start by briefly summarising existing theories of conversational search and informationseeking dialogues.
+The second subsection provides an overview of the previous research that studies transcripts of information-seeking dialogues and the approaches used to analyse their discourse structure.
+In the last subsection we review the work focusing specifically on the mix of initiative in dialogues of different types.